-The guestions on lines 3a and 3b. regarding income statement restatements, refer to the worldwide consolidated income statement issued by the partnership filing Form 1065 or Form 1065-B and used to prepare Schedule M-3.
+The questions on lines 3a and 3b, regarding income statement restatements, refer to the worldwide consolidated income statement issued by the partnership filing Form 1065 and used to prepare Schedule M-3.
 Answer "Yes" on lines 3a and/or 3b if the partnership's annual income statement has been restated for any reason.
-Attach a short explanation of the reasons for the restatement in net income for each annual income statement period that is restated, including the original amount and restated amount of each annual statement period's net income.
-The attached schedule is not required to report restatements on an entity-by-entity basis.
+Attach a short statement of the reasons for the restatement in net income for each annual income statement period that is restated, including the original amount and restated amount of each annual statement period's net income.
+The attached statement isn't required to report restatements on an entity-by-entity basis.